-Your employer has a duty of care to keep you safe at work.
-The specific public health guidance issued to employers in respect of the COVID-19 pandemic states that employers must:
+Your employer has a duty of care to keep you safe at work at all times.
+The specific public health guidance issued to employers in respect of the COVID-19 pandemic stated that employers must:

-- ensure there are appropriate facilities for employees to clean their hands (with soap and water for more than 20 seconds or hand sanitiser gel) more frequently than normal.
+- ensure availability of appropriate facilities for employees to clean their hands (with soap and water for more than 20 seconds or hand sanitiser gel) more frequently than normal;

-- provide facilities to ensure frequent cleansing and disinfecting of objects and surfaces that are touched regularly.
+- provide facilities to ensure frequent cleansing and disinfecting of objects and surfaces that are touched regularly; and

-As well as the specific public health guidance, your employers also have duties under health and safety legislation including the Personal Protective Equipment at Work Regulations 1992 and Management of Health and Safety at Work Regulations 1999.
+As well as the specific public health guidance in place during the pandemic, your employers also had duties under health and safety legislation including the Personal Protective Equipment at Work Regulations 1992 and Management of Health and Safety at Work Regulations 1999.

 Pay cuts and settlement agreements

-At such a disconcerting time, it's easy to feel pressured into making changes to your pay and working conditions.
-But, you don't have to agree to everything your employer suggests without fully understanding the ramifications and whether your rights are being infringed.
+During the pandemic, you may have felt pressured into making changes to your pay and working conditions.
+But, you shouldn't have had to agree to anything your employer suggested without fully understanding the ramifications and whether your rights were being infringed.

-If your employer has either asked you to take a pay cut or forced one upon you, it is important that you know your rights in this area.
-You don't have to take a pay cut, but many workers understand the current problems for businesses and are prepared to work on a reduced salary to help themselves, and the company, stay afloat.
-However, any pay cut should only be for a limited time and the terms should be documented.
+If your employer either asked you to take a pay cut or forced one upon you, it is important that you know your rights in this area.
+You did not have to take a pay cut, but many workers understood the problems for businesses and were prepared to work on a reduced salary to help themselves, and the company, stay afloat.
+However, any pay cut should only have been for a limited time and the terms of the changes should have been documented.

-If your employer offers you a settlement agreement you should speak to an employment solicitor as soon as you can so that you can make sure you get the best deal.
+Some employers may have offered their employees settlement agreements.
+If your employer offers you a settlement agreement at any time, you should speak to an employment solicitor as soon as you can so that you make sure you get the best deal.

-If you are concerned about your situation, Talk to Thompsons today and we can help you ensure your employment rights are being upheld.
+If you are concerned about your situation, Talk to Thompsons today and we can help you ensure your employment rights were, and still are, being upheld.

 Refusing to attend work

-Some workers, especially those with vulnerable members of the household or those who may feel they need to shield themselves because of underlying health issues such as diabetes or cancer treatments, may not feel safe going out to a workplace.
-At the outset of the pandemic, lots of misinformation quickly circulated about employee rights and refusal to work and how the law might protect workers who did not feel safe going to work.
+Some workers, especially those with vulnerable members of the household or those who felt they needed to shield themselves because of underlying health issues such as diabetes or cancer treatments, may not have felt safe going out to a workplace.
+At the outset of the pandemic, lots of misinformation quickly circulated about employee rights and refusal to work, and how the law might protect workers who did not feel safe going to work.

 Section 44 of the Employment Rights Act 1196 provides that an employee has the right not to be subject to detriment where he or she acts in circumstances of danger which is reasonably believed to be serious and imminent.
 If the employee has a genuine and reasonable belief that they cannot avert the danger, he or she is entitled to remove themselves from harm's way.
 However, s44 does not guarantee legal protection if an employee removes themselves from the workplace due to fears of COVID-19.
 The wording of the legislation is extremely precise and it is worth noting that when this provision was drawn up, Parliament did not have a pandemic like COVID-19 in mind.